openshift/federation-dev/README.md

 * Using [CDK](./README-minishift.md)

 ### Cluster Scoped
 At the moment cluster scoped federation is not supported by the operator.
-Once the cluster scoped option is enabled via the operator we will update the instructions to cover that user case as well.
+Once the cluster scoped option is enabled via the operator we will update the instructions to cover that use case as well.